If you’ve ever found yourself in a really busy campground, you’ll know that desperate need to get away from people and step deeper into nature.

 Getting away from it all and sinking into nature sounds like the perfect idea for a holiday, which is why you might be pulled by the idea of primitive camping.

-But just make sure you prepare for it so that you have all the resources and gear you’ll need for the duration of your stay, better have a camping checklist.
+But just make sure you prepare for it so that you have all the resources and gear you’ll need for the duration of your stay.
 It might also help you to have useful products at hand to increase your comfort, such as biodegradable soap, an inflatable pillow, and a water filter.

 These will ensure that you have everything you need right in your backpack so you can stress less and enjoy your camping experience.